What is Bariatric Surgery?

 Two types of bariatric surgery

-There are two types of bariatric surgery restrictive procedures decrease the size of the stomach so a person feels full quickly after surgery.
+There are two types of restricting procedures for bariatric surgery that minimize the size of the stomach so that after surgery a person feels complete quickly.

 There are four types of operations that are commonly offered to patients:

 - Roux-en-Y gastric bypass

 - Biliopancreatic diversion with a duodenal switch

 Adjustable gastric banding bariatric surgery

 Adjustable gastric band surgery is also referred to as lap band surgery, a minimally invasive operation that has the benefits of minimized painless hospital time and shorter recovery.